Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Written and compiled by George Knowles

-Nicholas Remy was one of a number of French magistrates who gained notoriety as ‘inquisitors’ and ruthless ‘witch-hunters’.
+Nicholas Remy was one of a number of French magistrates who gained notoriety as ruthless Inquisitors and Witch-hunters during the infamous Witch perscecutions of the 14th - 17th centuries.
 Remy was the author of Daemonolatreiae (Demonolatry) first published in Lyons in 1595.
-This was one of a chain of books written in the wake of the infamous Malleus Maleficarum (The Hammer of Witches) of 1486, intended to inflame the witchcraft delusion.
+This was one of a chain of books written in the wake of the infamous Malleus Maleficarum (The Hammer of Witches) of 1486 intended to inflame the witchcraft delusion.
 The Daemonolatreiae was reprinted several times, translated into German and eventually replaced the Malleus Maleficarum as the most recognized handbook of witch-hunters in Europe.
 Remy’s claim to fame as an expert ‘witch-hunter’ is made on the book’s title page, in which he boasts to have personally condemned and burned 900 witches.

 Remy was a Roman Catholic and did his work with the blessings of the Church, utterly believing in what he was doing.
 He saw every ‘witch’ as an agent of the devil that needed to be exterminated, and considered it justice done when they burned at the stake.
 According to Remy, the Devil could appear in the shape of a black man or animal, one that liked to part take in Black Masses.
 The demons could also have sexual relationships with women, and in cases were they did not agree, would rape them.
 He became a blood Inquisitor and coldly boasted of the torture he forced on witches to make them confess.

-He quickly gained a fearsome reputation due to the methods he used, his hatred against those accused of witchcraft was such, that he even had children of 6 or 7 stripped and scourged while they walked around the stake used to burn their parents.
+He quickly gained a fearsome reputation due to the methods he used, his hatred against those accused of witchcraft was such that he even had children as young as 6 or 7 stripped and scourged while they walked around the stake used to burn their parents.
 His imagination in the use of cruelty knew no bounds, and earned him the nickname of the ‘Torquemada of Lorraine’.
 Despite his growing evil reputation, on the 09th August 1583 Remy was enobled as “Seigneur de Rosieres-en-Blois et du Breuil”, by ‘letters patent’ of the Grand Duke of Lorraine, this was verified on the 06th March 1584.
-As a nobleman, this gave Remy the right to bear a ‘Coat of Arms’, which he had emblazoned with the motto: Semper Fidelus (Always Faithful??).
+As a nobleman, this gave Remy the right to bear a ‘Coat of Arms’, which he had emblazoned with the motto: Semper Fidelus (Always Faithful).

 Toward the end of his life Remy wrote another book the Historie of Lorraine, a small treatise about Rene II (1474-1508), which was published posthumously at Pont a Mausson in 1617, but this gained little historical merit.
 His only success was his Daemonolatreiae, which was immensely popular in his day, and went through 8 editions including two translations into German.
 Together with the works of his contemporary Jean Bodin, to some extent Remy’s book replaced the infamous Malleus Maleficarum as a leading authoritative guide to witch-hunting.